 - Select the cell where you want to insert your image and type “= image”.
 Then, open a parenthesis and a quotation mark, followed by the URL of the image you want to place.
 Close up the quotation mark and parentheses, press enter, and the image will pop up.

 When you are done collecting all the information, you can create visualizations for your data, and it’s easier than it seems.

 Select the columns and rows that you want to include in your visualization.
-Click insert at the top menu, then click chart.
-Google Sheets will automatically give you an option chart, but you can change it by pressing under “Chart Type” on the right side and select whichever looks best for you.
+Click insert at the top menu, then click the chart.
+Google Sheets will automatically give you an option chart, but you can change it by pressing “Chart Type” on the right side and select whichever looks best for you.

 Set email notifications

 Do you want to send a report to your team or to a stakeholder?
 Google Sheets can help you with that.